A recent origin for Saturn's rings from the collisional disruption of an icy moon: Collisional disruption

 To validate this approach, we carried out a study of 20 isolated disruptive collisions of the putative ring parent moon using models composed of 1M particles with a range of impact energies varying both the mass ratio and relative velocity to explore the disruption process for comparison to hydrodynamics calculations.
 During the impact and disruption, the particle collisions are elastic and non-dissipative with a coefficient of restitution $\epsilon=1$.
 We are in effect using the rubble-pile code as a proxy to model a nearly incompressible dense fluid following a hard-sphere EOS rather than an actual collection of boulders bouncing off of each other at low relative velocities in a non-destructive but dissipative manner.
-For $\epsilon \approx 0.9$, as is often used in simulations of asteroid collisions, hypervelocity impacts dissipate energy at an artificially high rate.
-We find in end that the total energy of the system is conserved to within 1\% for our choice of timestep with elastic collisions.
-In real impacts, the main mode of dissipation is radiative which accounts for a small amount of energy loss and is usually ignored in hydrodynamic simulations.
+For $\epsilon\approx 0.1-0.9$, as is often used in simulations of asteroid collisions, we determine in simulations that hypervelocity impacts dissipate energy at an artificially high rate and effectively quench disruption.
+For elastic collisions, we find in the end that the total energy of the system is conserved to within 1\% for our choice of timestep.
 In rubble-pile simulations, the heating manifests itself as an increase in the velocity dispersion and decrease in particle number density as the hard-sphere ``gas" absorbs the energy.
-After the disruption and dispersal of the mass along a ring, we use a coefficient of restitution $\epsilon < 1$ following the dissipative evolution of the ring over 30 orbits.
+After the disruption and dispersal of the mass along a ring, we use a coefficient of restitution $\epsilon < 1$ to follow the dissipative evolution of the ring over 30 orbits when relative collision velocities are much smaller.